 For an expedited complaint or grievance, the provider must indicate in writing that a Participant's life or health is at risk.
-UPMC Community HealthChoices will send a letter within 48 hours of receiving the provider certification or 72 hours of receiving the Participant's request for an expedited review, whichever is sooner, informing the Participant of its decision.
+UPMC Community HealthChoices will issue a decision within 48 hours of receiving the provider certification and send a letter within two business days of that decision, or provide a decision within 72 hours of receiving the Participant's request for an expedited review, whichever is sooner, informing the Participant of its decision.

-- ➤ Note: The UPMC Community HealthChoices Participant Complaint, Grievance, and Fair Hearing process is separate and distinct from the Provider Dispute process. - See: Provider Disputes, UPMC Health Plan Provider Manual, Chapter B, Provider Standards and Procedures.
+- Note: The UPMC Community HealthChoices Participant Complaint, Grievance, and Fair Hearing process is separate and distinct from the Provider Dispute process. - > See: Provider Disputes, UPMC Health Plan Provider Manual, Chapter B, Provider Standards and Procedures.